dimadesu/android-rtmp-ingest/README.md

 ### Audio

-There are different ways to make `IRL Pro` use audio from RTMP/HLS feed in `IRL Pro`.
+There are different ways to make `IRL Pro` use audio from RTMP/HLS feed.

-`IRL Pro` lets us use audio via phone's "audio input".
-It can use built-in mic, USB audio device, mic connected via 3.5mm port, Bluetooth mic etc.
+`IRL Pro` can use only phone's "audio input".
+It can be built-in mic, USB audio device, mic connected via 3.5mm port, Bluetooth mic etc.

 The options are:
 - If all you need is a mic you can connect it directly to the phone.
 There will be a delay of about 3 seconds between HLS video and mic, so you'll have to fix that in OBS (that has SRT media source).
 - Make HLS audio play via phone's "audio output" and record it via "audio input".
 I recommend getting a USB audio interface or mixer that can do this.
 These can be:
   - Rode AI Micro.
 It is small, light and relatively inexpesive.
 Connect headphones output to mic input with a cable.
-    - Note about all devices that use 3.5mm mic inputs.
-They all expect very weak mic signal, so set phone audio output to lowest volume first and test to not overload the mic input.
-Then raise volume slowly.
-Audio levels can be checked in `IRL Pro`.
+    - Note about devices that use 3.5mm mic inputs.
+They usually expect very weak mic signal.
+In order to not overload the mic input set phone audio output to lowest volume first and test.
+Check audio levels in `IRL Pro`.
+Raise volume slowly and test until it's nice and loud without distorting.
   - Behringer Xenyx 302USB.
 I just happen to own one.
 It's relatively big, but records USB output very easily.
 I saw similar cheaper devices on Amazon.
   - I think Behringer UCA202 is a great option for this.
 It is light and cheap.
 I don't have one to test, but pretty sure it will work.
 Connect audio output to input with a cable.